-Kassondra Krahn talked about her beautiful stylized Teapot House made with 3ds Max, Substance Painter, and Marmoset Toolbag.
+Kassondra Krahn talked about her beautiful cel-shaded Teapot House made with 3ds Max, Substance Painter, and Marmoset Toolbag.

 I’m so happy to talk to 80 Lvl again!
 It has been a rewarding experience working as an Environment Artists at Next Level Games in Vancouver for a few years.
 I’ve also been adding to my personal portfolio alongside that.
 To help with that I recently took a CGMA course online with Jeremy Huxley focused on nature and foliage, along with trying to learn more about Substance Painter & Designer workflows.
 I’d love to learn even more about these programs as they help so much to create amazing environments.